extrasmallwinnie/micromeg/README.md

 # If we run checkMeta, and we're going to use column "name" as our "Sample ID", we should get no warnings or errors as every name is unique:
 checkMeta(dplyr::band_members, "name")
 #> No problems were detected with your metadata file.
-# No problems were detected with your metadata file.

 # However, if we were to use "band" as our "Sample ID", we would get an error because not every entry in band is unique, so it can't function as a valid sample ID:
 #checkMeta(dplyr::band_members, "band")